Linear representations of the mapping class group of dimension at most $3g-3$: A criterion to be bi-affine

-The goal of this section is to prove \Cref{prop:whenDCS}, which gives a sufficient condition under which a representation $\rho: \Mod(S) \to \GL(n,\C)$ is bi-affine.
-We first recall an extremely useful result of Korkmaz which we will use throughout the rest of the paper, as well as two preparatory results about representations of the symplectic group.
+The goal of this section is to prove \Cref{prop:whenDCS}, which gives a sufficient condition under which a representation $\rho: \Mod(S) \to \GL(n,\C)$ is bi-affine with core $H$. {\bf To streamline the discussion, we impose the standing convention that if left unspecified, the core of a bi-affine representation is $\mathbf{H}$.} We first recall an extremely useful result formulated by Korkmaz (readily derived from the vanishing of $H^1(\Mod(S);\C)$) which we will use throughout the rest of the paper, as well as two preparatory results about representations of the symplectic group.

 \begin{lemma}[Flag triviality criterion (Korkmaz), Lemma 7.1 of \cite{korkmaz}] Let $\rho: \Mod(S) \to \GL(n, \C)$ be a representation.
 If there is a flag

 of $\Mod(S)$-invariant subspaces such that each quotient $W_i/W_{i-1}$ is a trivial $\Mod(S)$-representation, then the image of $\rho$ is trivial.
 In particular this holds if $\dim(W_i/W_{i-1}) \le 2g -1$ for each $i = 1, 2, \dots, k$. \end{lemma} Invariant flags turn out to be ubiquitous, in large part because of the following principle.
 Suppose $R \subset S$ is a subsurface, and let $c \subset S \setminus R$ be a simple closed curve.
 Then $\Mod(R)$ commutes with $T_c$, and since commuting linear transformations preserve (generalized) eigenspaces, any flag of generalized eigenspaces for $\rho(T_c)$ is a $\Mod(R)$-invariant flag.
 We will often use this principle without further comment.